lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 As use `LaurentGatto`, I can choose to **folk** `lgatto`'s `pancakes` repository (or any publicly available repository for the matter) by clicking on the `Fork` button in the top right corner.
-Forking is going to create an exact copy of the repo, including all the commit history (but not the issues) into my own account, while keeping a public record of where it comes from.
+Forking is going to create an exact copy of the repository, including all the commit history (but not the issues) into my own account, while keeping a public record of where it comes from.

 ![GitHub help](/images/14-github-intro-fork.png)

-The following screenshot shows the forking transition screen.
+The following screen-shot shows the forking transition screen.

 ![GitHub help](/images/15-github-intro-forking.png)